 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

-Due to the colossal number of things to do and see in Yosemite, this 2-day itinerary does not include transit time to and from the National Park.
-Ideally, you would arrive the evening before or early morning of day 1 and depart after sunset on day 2.
-Lodging within the Park is preferred so you can get started early, especially in summer when queues to enter Yosemite are backed up for miles.
-Find a parking spot early and use the shuttle bus service as much as you can to get around.
+Due to the colossal number of things to do and see in the National Park, this 2-day Yosemite itinerary does not include transit time to and from the Park.
+Ideally, you would arrive the evening before or early morning of day 1 and depart after sunset on day 2 or on day 3.
+In other words, this is a FULL 2-day itinerary (best for a long weekend) and the minimum you would need to see Yosemite National Park.

 Yosemite 2-day itinerary